 Dual Credit Classes

 Through partnerships with local colleges, NWCS currently offers 14 dual credit courses that allow your student to obtain transferrable college credits for courses taken at NWCS!
-Students have the opportunity to have dual enrollment with Eastern Washington University and/or Spokane Community College, have a college student ID and access to the student portals.
-They can familiarize themselves with college grading systems, protocols and structures while maintaining friendships, activities and athletic eligibility and still benefiting from the Premier Christian Education you have already been blessed by.
+Students have the opportunity to have dual enrollment with higher education institutions, have a college student ID and access to the student portals.
+They can familiarize themselves with college grading systems, protocols and structures while maintaining friendships, activities and athletic eligibility.
 Each college in the high school course provides 5 college quarter credits or 3 semester credits and averages $325-350 per class, adding up to huge savings in time and money as your student enters college.

 Northwest Christian Schools believes STEM education needs to be a priority.
 STEM education is active and focuses on a student-centered learning environment.
 Students engage in questioning, problem solving, collaboration and hands-on activities while they address real life issues.
 In STEM education, teachers function as classroom facilitators.
 They guide students through the problem-solving.
 STEM proficient students are able to answer complex questions and develop solutions for challenges and real world problems while applying the rigor of science, technology, engineering and math.
 STEM proficient students are logical thinkers, effective communicators and are technologically, scientifically and mathematically literate.

 NWCS offers the following specialized stem classes alongside a host of rigorous math, science and technology courses: